microsoft/responsible-ai-workshop/README.md

 ## Additional resources

-From holistically transforming industries to addressing critical issues facing humanity, AI is already solving some of our most complex challenges and redefining how humans and technology interact.
+From holistically transforming industries to addressing critical issues facing humanity, (Generative) AI is already solving some of our most complex challenges and redefining how humans and technology interact.

 You can read the publicly shared [Microsoft Responsible AI Standard](https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2022/06/Microsoft-Responsible-AI-Standard-v2-General-Requirements-3.pdf), i.e., a framework to guide how Microsoft build AI systems.
 It is an important step in our journey to develop better, more trustworthy AI systems.
 We are releasing our latest Responsible AI Standard to share what we have learned, invite feedback from others, and contribute to the discussion about building better norms and practices around AI.